-You have probably noticed that a set of decorative cloths have been added to our altar.
-These ecclesiastical ornaments are called "paraments" and we now have four sets: green, purple, red, and white.
+The set of decorative cloths on our altar are ecclesiastical ornaments called "paraments."
+We have four sets: green, purple, red, and white.

 The color of the paraments will be changed as we move through the Christian year, which begins today.
 The season of Advent marks the beginning of the Christian calendar.